kziomek/micronaut-kafka-issue-1/README.md

 You can change clientId to different value in MessageTestListener and rerun tests to see them passed.

+## Archive folder
+Look into archive folder to see example logs.
+I produced these files locally and committed them.
+Application doesn't write to archive folder.

+archive/differentClientIds.txt - in this log you can see expected behaviour.
+Listener id=ebce8f72-5ed4-4d28-ae56-10aaa8a09752 is disposed before executing second test. archive/sameClientIds.txt - in this log you can see listener id=4bb7b57d-e963-423b-b0d6-cb60986360d2 is supposed to be disposed but then consumes message.

 ## How application works
 Application has `MessageController` with @Post method which publish message to Kafka topic.
 Application has MessageKafkaListener which consumes messages from the topic.